Response Streaming and Transformation at the Edge

 2. Memory Caps: Unbounded buffering triggers OOM kills in V8 isolates.
 Never accumulate chunks in arrays.
 Process and flush immediately.

 3. Compression Passthrough: Double-compressing (e.g., edge Brotli + origin Gzip) corrupts streams.
-Inspect Accept-Encoding and bypass transforms if Content-Encoding is already set.
+Inspect Content-Encoding and skip transforms if the response is already compressed.

-4. Content-Length Removal: Streaming responses must omit Content-Length or explicitly use Transfer-Encoding: chunked.
+4. Content-Length Removal: Streaming responses must omit Content-Length.
 Failure to do so causes premature client truncation.

 export function withStreamFallback(transformer: TransformStream) {